Maintaining Your Mi-T-M Generator

 Inspection is something anyone can do to maintain a generator.
-You should inspect it daily when in use as well as before use and after sitting in storage.
+You should inspect it daily when in use, as well as, before use and after sitting in storage.

 Changing the Air Filter & Oil

-Spark plugs and the spark arrestor should also be checked frequently for carbon buildup.
-If the spark plug is dirty, remove it using a plug cleaner or wire brush.
+Spark plugs and spark arrestor should also be checked frequently for carbon buildup.
+If the spark plug is dirty, clean it using a plug cleaner or wire brush.
 Check the spark plug type and spark plug gap according to your generator model’s manual.
 Replace with a new spark plug as needed.

 The spark arrestor should be looked at every 100 hours or so.
 It is close to the exhaust, so perform this check when the unit is cool.
 Once removed, you can brush off carbon deposits on the spark arrestor screen and inspect it for breaks or tears.

 If you can’t make time in your workday to check and clean spark plugs, contact a Mi-T-M service center to schedule an appointment with a technician.
-It’s a good idea to have a professional check out anything you have a question about before you put your generator to use or put it in storage.
+It’s a good idea to have a professional check out anything you have a question about before you put your generator to use or in storage.

 Prepare for Storage